mokalux/gideros_wiki_repository/tuto_beu_cbump_tecs/README.md

 # beu_cbump_tecs

-Sorry I couldn't come up with a more original name.
+Sorry I couldn't come up with a more cryptic name.

-This is a complete game, a beat'em up made using Gideros: https://www.gideros.rocks/
+This is a complete game, a beat'em up made using Gideros:

-Using:
+https://www.gideros.rocks/

+Plugins:
 - tiny-ECS
 - cbump